almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/get-into-tech.md

 ### I have a degree in a non-tech subject.
 How can I get a tech job?

 This depends on what your degree is in.
-I have listed some examples below of people that have asked this question and the positions that I thought would be best where they could use their existing degree but work in tech.
+I have listed some examples below of people that have asked this question and the positions that I thought would be best where they get a job in tech and leverage their existing degree.

 * Individual has a Communications degrees (Bachelors and Masters).
 I suggested to her was to look into Business Analyst or Project Management roles.
 Reason being is both of these roles are usually customer facing and